£1M training fund helps local lifesaver learn vital skills

-A volunteer crew member from RNLI Loch Ness has recently travelled to Poole to undertake a vital part of his crew training which is funded by Lloyd’s Register Foundation.
+A recently recruited volunteer crew member at Penlee RNLI lifeboat station has had a vital part of their crew training funded by Lloyd’s Register Foundation

 The course sees volunteer crew being trained in a variety of crucial subjects such as how to ‘abandon ship’ with a 4m jump into water, team survival swimming, coping in a liferaft in simulated darkness, how to right a capsized inshore lifeboat, and the importance of lifejackets.
 It also covers emergency fire theory such as how to deal with fires aboard lifeboats, and practical sessions on the correct use of flares, fire extinguishers and throw bags.

 Training took place in the Sea Survival Centre at the charity’s college, which includes a 25m wave-generating survival tank, allowing trainees to experience first-hand some of the scenarios they may encounter at sea should they ever need to abandon their lifeboat.

 The training was funded by Lloyd’s Register Foundation, a charitable foundation that helps to protect life and property by supporting engineering-related education, public engagement and the application of research.
 The Foundation is committed to funding the RNLI’s Crew Emergency Procedures course for a second 5-year period until December 2020.
 This additional funding of £1.06M will bring their total support for RNLI crew training to just over £2.46M*.

 Talking about the training, Andrew, who volunteers as a crewman on the Inshore and all-weather lifeboat said: ‘The incredible facilities and the high level of training at the RNLI Sea Survival Centre were very valuable to me as a trainee helm, it helped inspire me with confidence in our personal survival and rescue equipment.